 Level A care allows a maximum of 120 hours of personal care services each month, Level B allows up to 240 hours, and Level C maxes out at 300 hours.

 Depending on an eligible individual’s income level, a small monthly payment, which is also referred to as a client share, may be required for services.

 If one is not currently on Medicaid, one must first apply and be found eligible for Medicaid.
-You can apply online here or apply in person at the social service office in your county.
+You can apply online here or apply in person at the Human Service Zone office in your county.